‘Sports Illustrated’ Bombshell Camille Kostek Dazzles Instagram With Flirty Dance In String Bikini

 Camille Kostek clearly knows how to get her Instagram followers to stop scrolling and focus on her.

-The Sports Illustrated: Swimsuit Edition cover-girl likely stopped a lot of them in their tracks on Saturday when she posted a black and white video of herself dancing on the beach in a string bikini.
+The Sports Illustrated: Swimsuit Edition cover-girl likely stopped a lot of them in their tracks on Saturday when she posted a black-and-white video of herself dancing on the beach in a string bikini.
 In the brief clip, the blond bombshell playfully points at the camera a couple of times, before squatting down and presumably shaking her booty off-camera.

 The video accumulated close to 20,000 likes within the first 30 minutes after it was posted.
 In the comments, fans shared their appreciation for the clip and showered the 27-year-old beauty with compliments.